-The Willamette River Initiative — a place-based strategy working to improve the health of the Willamette and its tributaries — is a 10-year commitment by Meyer Memorial Trust to ensure our river system is healthy and able to adapt to changing conditions and long-term impacts.
+Willamette River Initiative — a place-based strategy to improve the health of the Willamette and its tributaries — is a 10-year commitment by Meyer Memorial Trust to ensure a healthy river system that is able to adapt to changing conditions and long-term impacts, including climate change.

 Now in its final year, Willamette River Initiative is transitioning.
 WRI’s grantmaking ended in March 2019 and the initiative is building a community-led Willamette River Network to sustain momentum and support for a healthy Willamette River system into the future.
-Visit www.willametteinitiative.org to learn more about our plans.

 Rallying Around a River

 Over the past seven years, through the WRI, Meyer has invested more than $10 million in grant funding and provided crucial backbone services in support of actions to improve the health of the river.